lohithofficial07/lohithofficial07/README.md

 ### Modern Task Management Application

-A clean and responsive task management application designed to help users **create, complete, and manage daily tasks** with a simple user-friendly interface.
+A clean and responsive task management application designed to help users **create, complete, organize, and manage daily tasks** through a simple and user-friendly interface.

 **Tech Stack**